Pakistani Imran Khan charged with inciting attacks against army - ExBulletin

 Pakistani Imran Khan charged with inciting attacks against army

+A Pakistan Tehreek-e-Insaf (PTI) party supporter and jailed former Prime Minister Imran Khan holds a placard during a protest rally in Sydney.
+Photo: Saeed KHAN / AFP

+Khan pleads not guilty to terrorism charges His party says it will contest indictment Arrest warrants issued for Khan's wife Charges linked to unprecedented attacks on military

-ISLAMABAD – Former Pakistani Prime Minister Imran Khan was indicted on Thursday for inciting attacks on the military, a case stemming from deadly anti-government rallies led by his party last year.
+Former Pakistani Prime Minister Imran Khan was indicted on Thursday for inciting attacks against the military, a case stemming from deadly anti-government rallies led by his party last year.

 The indictment is the latest in a series of dozens of prosecutions against the 72-year-old former cricket star turned politician, who has been jailed since late last year.
 This came hours after a court issued arrest warrants for Khan's wife.